1587/speaking-exam/00-part3.md

 My answer:

 ```
-Last month, the birthday party is held for my son.
-His fourth birthday.
+It is my wife's birthday party last week. we were very happy.

-I usually buy birthday gifts online.
-I can see more information about the gifts.
+usually, I buy birthday gift online. shopping online is cheaper than offline.
-(and compare the price between different online stores.)

 Yes of course.
 We should prepare many kinds of food.
-Because we invated a lot of people to the party, different people like different food.
+Because we invated a lot of people, different people like different food.
-We need to prepare sweet food, vegetable food, meat food, fish food, and so on.
+We need to prepare deserts /dɪˈzɜːts/, vegetables, meat.
 ```

 ### 18.3	part3（5~7）(15+15+30)